 For agency heads

-Where it can be done without compromising the integrity of the investigation, the Commission will often, as a matter of courtesy and to mitigate any risk in the agency, inform agency heads if there is an investigation affecting their agency.
-However, this is not a requirement, nor an invariable practice, and depends on operational considerations.
+The Commission will often, as a matter of courtesy and to mitigate any risk in the agency, inform agency heads if there is an investigation affecting their agency.
+However, this is not a requirement and depends on operational considerations.
+For example, this would not happen if doing so might compromise the integrity of the investigation.

 Accessing allowances for witness expenses and legal financial assistance